Kesowa/backend_assignment/README.md

 ## Objective
 Make all the tests pass `npm test`

+## Steps
+1. Fork the repository
+2. Create all the necessary endpoints
+3. Pass all the tests
+4. Submit a pull request
+5. Wait for approval

 ## Restrictions
 - Do not change modify contents of `__tests__` unless neccessary
 - Use a mongoDB server instance to store all data